Max-We/Tetris-Gymnasium/docs/environments/tetris.md

 - Queue: A component that holds the tetrominoes that will be spawned next.
 - Tetrominoes: The pieces that the player can move and rotate.

-## Actions Space

-The environment supports the following actions:

-- 0: Move left
-- 1: Move right
-- 2: Move down
-- 3: Rotate clockwise
-- 4: Rotate counterclockwise
-- 5: Hard drop
-- 6: Swap (= hold piece)

 ## Observation Space

 The observation space is a dictionary containing the following elements:

 - The board: 2D-array of shape `height` x `width` (padded)
   - The padding is equal to the largest tetromino in the game, which is usually the I-Tetromino, therefore 4
+- The active tetromino mask: 2D-array of shape `height` x `width` (padded) indicating where the active tetromino is placed (1) and where it is not (0)
+  - This information may be used during training to help the agent distinguish between the active tetromino and the board
 - The holder: 1D-array of tetrominoes (padded to the same size)
 - The queue: 1D-array of tetrominoes (padded to the same size)

 The observation space can be altered to your needs by using [Observation wrappers](../utilities/wrappers.md).

+## Actions Space

+The environment supports actions as defined in the [Actions mapping](../utilities/mappings.md).

 ## Rewards

-TODO
+The environment assigns rewards based on the [Rewards mapping](../utilities/mappings.md).

 ## Starting state

-The environment starts with an empty board and a random tetromino placed at the top center of the board.
+The environment starts with an empty board and a random tetromino rendered at the top center of the board.

 ## Episode Termination